Western Historic Radio Museum

 On "non-X" optioned receivers, working on the BFO is easy only requiring removal of the side panel for good access and visibility.
 Then removing the BFO can to observe, repair and test.

 Major Modifications - The SP-600 was an expensive receiver that was normally used either by the military or by commercial users.
 It's performance is legendary.
 It isn't usually found with extensive modifications installed.
 However, most SP-600 receivers have gone from former owners that didn't usually install undocumented modifications to new owners - hams.
 Some hams still seem to relish the idea that they can "out-engineer" the Hammarlund engineers.
-Most of us know from experience that extensive ham modifications almost never function better than the original circuit that was designed by a team of professional radio engineers.
+Extensive ham modifications almost never function better than the original circuit that was designed by a team of professional radio engineers.
 Almost all ham "major" modifications are poorly installed.
 Almost all ham modifications tend to enhance one area of performance at the expense of performance in another area.
 Additionally, ham modifications are rarely documented so their design intent and expected improvement is usually a mystery.

 Mechanical Restoration Work

-NOTE on UG-103/U versus SO-239: I received an e-mail from Hammarlund SP-600 historian Les Locklear that provided information that Hammarlund approved the substitution of a SO-239 for the UG-103/U in a revision sheet dated September 13, 1951.
+NOTE: UG-103/U versus SO-239: I received an e-mail from Hammarlund SP-600 historian Les Locklear that provided information that Hammarlund approved the substitution of a SO-239 for the UG-103/U in a revision sheet dated September 13, 1951.
 SO-239 receptacles appear on receivers as early as the SP-600 JX-8 versions.
-The conclusion is that after 1951, it is possible to find a SP-600 with a SO-239 antenna receptacle that is an original installation.
+The conclusion is that it's possible to find a SP-600 with a SO-239 antenna receptacle that is a correct and approved end-user installation.

 IF/RF Alignment

 The RF Section - The RF adjustments are accessed through eight holes that are located on the RF Platform.
 Each of the holes is covered with a 3/8" diameter hole plug that has to be removed - they just snap in place and are easy to remove.
 A long alignment tool is necessary to reach the adjustments that are actually on the turret band switching assembly.
 The alignment tool should be non-metallic to avoid de-tuning the LO on the higher frequencies.
 Most of time I need a small flashlight to peer down the alignment hole and see the L or C adjustment screw so that I'm not poking around trying to "feel" when the alignment tool engages the adjustment screw.
 It is possible to actually engage one of the slots in the tensioners and then loosen it up so the screw adjustment isn't capable of holding a setting.
 Better to look and make sure of proper engagement of the adjusting tool.
 A 100 ohm resistor has to be used in series with the RF Signal Generator so the load Z remains higher than 100 ohms.
 This allows the 1RF amplifier stage to be set for the 95 ohm twin-ax but it is also close enough for matching up with most antenna loads.
 Remember, the SP-600 doesn't have an Antenna Trimmer, so you have to be careful in presenting the right Z load to the receiver input.
 The SP-600 alignment instructions tell you to start with the lower end of the tuning range and adjust the L but I have found that this method results in a lot of readjustment back and forth between the upper and lower ends of the range.
-It's better to start at the high end of the range and adjust the C and then proceed to the lower end and adjust the L. The exception is the highest frequency band.
-Here you'll want to adjust the lower end first with the L adjustment and then trim the high end with C.
+It's better to start at the high end of the range and adjust the C and then proceed to the lower end and adjust the L. This usually only requires two back and forth adjustments.

 What is really nice about aligning the SP-600 is that all of the adjustments are done from the top of the chassis - no need to have the receiver on its side and have to look at the tuning dial sideways.